 - What Interest Rates You Are Paying

 You did your research and got the best interest rate available at the time you took out each loan.
-Now, with rates on the rise, it may be time to take another look at your borrowing.
+Now, after time has passed and after prevailing rates may have changed, it may be time to take another look at your borrowing.
 Consolidating all your loans into just one with a competitive interest rate could help you lower the overall interest that you would be paying.

 - Financial Stress Load

 By consolidating you can simplify what you need to keep track of.
-If you have credit cards or other forms of debt they may all have different due dates and ways they accept payments.
+If you have credit cards or other forms of debt they may all have different due dates and payment methods.
 By consolidating, you can have one payment date and transaction to keep track of each month.

 There are several options available if you’re looking to consolidate.